cortexrd/Knack-Toolkit-Library/README.md

 ## Placement

-For views, all keywords must be placed **after** the last word that you intend to keep as visible.
+For views, all keywords must be placed **after** the last word that you intend to keep visible.
 Everything after the first keyword found will be truncated (invisible) in the app.
-For fields, it is not relevant since descriptions are “internal” notes for developers only and not visible in the app anyways.
+For fields, it is not relevant since descriptions are “internal notes” for developers only and not visible in the app anyways.

 ## Parameters